servo/servo.org/_posts/2026-02-03-january-in-servo.md

 Our nightly testing UI, **servoshell**, now respects any customized installation path on Windows (@yezhizhen, #41653).
 We fixed a crash in the Android app when pausing the application (@NiklasMerz, #41827).
 Additionally, clicking inside a webview in the desktop app will remove focus from any browser UI (@mrobinson, #42080).

+We've laid more groundwork to expose accessibility tree information from WebViews (@delan, @lukewarlow, @alice, #41924).
+There's nothing to test yet, but keep an eye on our [tracking issue](https://github.com/servo/servo/issues/4344) if you want to be notified when nightly builds are ready for testing!

 ## Stability & performance